life-itself/community/content/blog/2023/12/11/finding-the-center-blog-post.md

 ## [Sleep awake](https://developmentalspaces.org/sleepawake)

 [Sleepawake](https://www.sleepawake.camp/) is a 4-week residential intensive 'camp' for 18-27 year olds to explore ways of authentic living.
 The program last 4 weeks and is meant to be an immersive experience in which one learns to 'show up fully in life.'
-The program points out traditional educational institutions don't teach us a number of skills to manage our lives, particularly emotional ones.
+The program points out that traditional educational institutions don't teach us a number of skills to manage our lives, particularly emotional ones.
 Sleepawake thus highlights the ways in which deliberately developmental spaces are to some degree 'educational', in the sense that they provide the conditions to learn meaningful life skills.
 There of course is a bit of a paradox here, which is that traditional educational institutions are not directly concerned with things like emotional intelligence, agency, creative expression, relating to others, ecological awareness, and other relavent capacities.
 It should encourage us to ask: in the context meta crisis, what is worth learning, and how can we share that with one another?

 ### [Center for Systems Awareness](https://developmentalspaces.org/center-for-systems-awareness)